-According to Common Core Math standards, kindergarteners are expected to know cardinality, quantitive analysis, RATIONAL Counting, one-to-one correspondence, count to 100, and much more!
+According to Common Core Math standards, kindergarteners are expected to know cardinality, quantitive analysis, RATIONAL Counting, one-to-one correspondence, counting to 100, and much more!
 Can they learn ALL THAT while they are kindergarteners?
 No way!

 Have you used St. Patrick’s Montessori Counting Cards?
 Leave a comment if you did!

-If you purchased 46-PAGE St. Patrick’s PACK ONLY PAGES 4, 5, 8, and 11 ARE NEW ~ so PRINT ONLY THOSE.
+If you purchased 46-PAGE St. Patrick’s PACK, only pages 4, 5, 8, and 11 are new, so print only those.